GluuFederation/docs-cb-prod/docs/source/index.md

 Please be aware of the following behaviors that developers should account for when executing SCIM searches with Couchbase as the DB:

-- Non-deterministic order of results when `sortBy` is *not* specified: A query can return a different permutation of valid results each time the search is executed.
+- Non-deterministic order of results: When `sortBy` is *not* specified, a query can return a different permutation of valid results each time the search is executed.

 - Search filters should not contain backslash characters in comparison values: This is a Couchbase issue.
 N1QL queries with backslashes can lead to unexpected results or even runtime errors.
 An example of this is the filter `name.familyName co "\"`.